 If you’re the kind of person who loves to build new relationships, explore partnerships, and negotiate mutually valuable deals, business development could be the right fit for you.

-4. Sales Development
+4. Sales development representative

 Another potential pitfall on the road to tech success is the assumption that your product is so good that customers will magically come out of the woodwork to buy it.